StevenTHG/Beverages-Project-3/README.md

 Patricia Roa

 ## Project Description:
-This project aims to gather historical weather data from OpenWeather API for all 50 US states and analyze the data to draw insights on global warming.
-The collected data will be used to identify trends and patterns in temperature, precipitation, and other meteorological parameters.
-The goal is to understand the impact of global warming on the US weather patterns and make informed predictions about future weather patterns.
+This project will utilize the OpenWeather API to gather extensive historical weather data for all 50 states in the US.
+The collected data will be analyzed to understand the impact of global warming on US weather patterns.
+The analysis will include trends in temperature, precipitation, humidity, and other key meteorological parameters.
+The results of this analysis will be used to make informed predictions about future weather patterns and to understand the role of global warming in shaping US weather patterns.
+The project will provide valuable insights for policymakers, climate scientists, and the general public on the effects of global warming on US weather.

 ## Questions to ask:
 1. Does historical weather data confirm or disaffirm global warming?